 Restrict breaks during core working hours

-When Restrict breaks during core working hours option is enabled, you can prevent employees from availing manual or automatic breaks during the specified core working hours.
+- Enable Restrict breaks during core working hours option if you want to prevent employees from availing manual or automatic breaks during the specified core working hours.

 If core working hours is set for General Shift as 10:30 AM to 2:00 PM, and if Restrict break during core working hours is enabled: